 On January 31, 2023, the Company closed the disposition of the oil property to an unrelated entity for cash proceeds of \$1.46 million, after closing adjustments.
 The proceeds from the disposition were immediately deposited with the Company's bank.
-No gain or loss on disposal was recorded as a result of this transaction.
+The Company recorded a gain of \$8 thousand in 2023 as a result of final closing adjustments.

-Notes to the Financial Statements (thousands of Canadian dollars) December 31, 2022
+Notes to the Financial Statements (thousands of Canadian dollars) December 31, 2023